python/devguide/documentation/style-guide.rst

 The tutorial is meant for newcomers, many of whom will be using the tutorial to evaluate the language as a whole.
 The experience needs to be positive and not leave the reader with worries that something bad will happen if they make a misstep.
-The tutorial serves as guide for intelligent and curious readers, saving details for the how-to guides and other sources.
+The tutorial serves as a guide for intelligent and curious readers, saving details for the how-to guides and other sources.

 Be careful accepting requests for documentation changes from the rare but vocal